Ihab-Bokal/XSS-automation/README.md

 ## Introduction

-Welcome to **XSS-Automation**, where we dive headfirst into the fascinating world of web security! 🚀
+Welcome to **xssmap**, where we dive headfirst into the fascinating world of web security! 🚀

 ## Project Overview